 Screening Requirements.
 Prior to screening, to identify new homeless participants for converted SRO properties, owners are encouraged to follow the CoC’s established coordinated entry process.

-A PHA administering the PBV contract for a converted SRO project may establish distinct admission screening requirements from those in place for its HCV program.
-Specifically, the PHA may choose not to apply discretionary screening criteria (see in particular 24 CFR 982.552 and 24 CFR 982.553) to admission policies for converting SRO properties.
+In addition to the limitation on screening of residents upon conversion (see Section 2.5.F), for any new families referred to the PBV project following conversion, a PHA administering the PBV contract for a converted SRO project may establish distinct admission screening requirements from those in place for its HCV program.
+Specifically, the PHA may choose not to apply discretionary screening criteria (see in particular 24 CFR § 982.552 and 24 CFR § 982.553) to admission policies for converting SRO properties.
 If the PHA chooses to exercise this discretion, it must have a consistent policy in its administrative plan with respect to RAD SRO PBV projects.
 In administering its regular PBV program, PHAs generally may not choose to apply different screening criteria within its HCV program.
 HUD is authorizing this limited exception for SRO conversions under RAD.
 (Project Owners under PBRA already have the discretion to apply distinct screening requirements for any individual assisted project).

-The Administering PHA or Project Owner must apply all mandatory screening criteria to homeless individuals and families (e.g., sex offender screening under 24 CFR 982.553(a)(2)(i) or 24 CFR § 5.856).
+The Administering PHA or Project Owner must apply all mandatory screening criteria to homeless individuals and families (e.g., sex offender screening under 24 CFR § 982.553(a)(2)(i) or 24 CFR § 5.856).
 All discretionary admission policies must be applied to all applicants uniformly.
 Administering PHAs and Project Owners should be aware that some discretionary criteria can have the effect of screening out homelessness individuals or families, who may be more likely to have past convictions, past evictions, or previous debts.
 HUD strongly encourages Administering PHAs and Project Owners to carefully consider their discretionary admission policies and ensure that they are free of such barriers.
 Further, as a condition of participation in RAD, Administering PHAs and Project Owners are prohibited from adopting discretionary screening requirements that have the effect of circumventing the homeless preference described above such that no homeless individuals or families would be eligible for admission.

 Reporting Requirements.
 In order to maintain data on the project’s ongoing housing of formerly homeless persons, the project will continue to be required to report under the CoC’s Homeless Management Information System (HMIS) and the annual Housing Inventory Count (HIC).
 Collaboration with the CoC will be critical in meeting these requirements.